Code-Institute-Submissions/arc-bionics-new/README.md

     - "Footer placed well and social links and styling match the theme of the website.
 The links itself open in a new tab to ensure the website stays open."

     - "Contact page with the form is positioned in a way where the user can clearly view the background image as well as filling in the required details with identifiable labels."

+## Known Bugs

+- In mobile view, the navigation bar shows as Home being below the other 2 links.
+This still functions well.

+- In various handheld devices, the gallery page shows images with more margins as usual, the images still show but this does not effect the page as a whole.